Marshal-AM/pocu/README.md

 The elevator pitch is simple:

-> **User speaks → agent finds relevant datasets → preprocesses → queues job → worker runs tensor ops in Solidity → user receives an HTS model NFT with cryptographic proof.**
+> **User speaks → Agent finds relevant datasets → preprocesses → queues job → Runs tensor ops in Solidity → Builds an ML Model on-chain and Mints a HTS model NFT with cryptographic proof.**

 This is not "ML with blockchain payments bolted on."
 This is **ML as ledger execution**—matrix multiplications, activations, loss gradients, and optimizer steps running on Hedera, audited on HCS, committed to a `ModelRegistry`, and delivered as a non-fungible token the user actually owns.

 POCU combines three breakthroughs in one stack:

-1. **A conversational training coordinator** powered by Groq LLMs and LangChain tool-calling—not a chatbot, but an autonomous ML ops agent.
+1. **A conversational training coordinator** powered by LLMs and LangChain tool-calling—not a chatbot, but an autonomous ML ops agent.
-2. **POCU-defined interoperability protocols** (AP2, MPP, ACP) that let agents spend user-authorized HBAR safely while publishing an auditable commerce lifecycle on HCS.
+2. **Google AP2 agent payments** — open checkout + payment mandate pairs per chat thread, closed mandates per charge, and HIP-745 HBAR allowance settlement — implemented in [`agent/pocu_ap2/`](agent/pocu_ap2/) and documented in [`AP2_INTEGRATION.md`](AP2_INTEGRATION.md).
+Training lifecycle audit lives on HCS; payments are AP2-only (no separate MPP/ACP layers).
 3. **cpuarc**—an on-chain compute engine: a fixed-point tensor instruction set, five Solidity compute cores, and a batch executor that turns Hedera transactions into verifiable training steps.

 ```mermaid